Pinafore/qanta-codalab/README.md

 ## Training a baseline model
-Building the docker images requires having a pre-trained TF-IDF model. `./prep.sh` can be used to download Quiz Bowl training set and train a model.
-The model is stored in `./tfidf_model`.
+Building the docker images requires having a pre-trained TF-IDF model stored under `./tfidf_model/`.
+A pre-trained model can be downloaded using [this link](https://drive.google.com/file/d/1nqMPaMxnygGEz_VF1CoMK9XYQawl9Nov/view?usp=sharing).
+The script we used to train that model is `./train_tfidf_model.sh`.

 ## Building Docker Images
 The instructions below assumes that docker is installed on